Direction to take annual leave during a shutdown

 On this page:

-A shut down is when a business temporarily closes during slow periods of the year, such as Christmas and New Year.
+A shutdown is when a business temporarily closes, such as Christmas and New Year.

-Find information about when an employee can be directed to take paid and unpaid annual leave during a shut down in your award by selecting from the list below.
+Find information about when an employee can be directed to take leave during a shutdown in your award.
+Select your industry and award from the list below:

 A shutdown isn't the same as a stand down.